-Hyperkyphosis has also been found to be a risk factor for fractures of the hip, leg, wrist, shoulder, and arm.
+Hyperkyphosis has also been found to be a risk factor for hip, leg, wrist, shoulder, and arm fractures.
 The risk is greater the more hunched the back is.
-This risk is independent of bone mass density, which suggests that hyperkyphosis a separate risk factor for suffering fractures, on par with osteoporosis.
+This risk is independent of bone mass density, which suggests that hyperkyphosis is a separate risk factor for fractures, on par with osteoporosis.

 It doesn’t stop there, however.
 When a person is constantly stooped forward, it puts tremendous pressure on the chest and lung cavity.
 This, in turn, restricts breathing capacity or creates shortness of breath.
 The breath is the source of vital, life-giving oxygen to all the cells of the body.
 In the elderly, shortness of breath leads to a host of health issues, including increased anxiety and depression, reduced happiness, and, again, reduced ability to undertake normal daily functions.

 Some researchers claim that shortness of breath is a main factor of general health deterioration in the elderly.
 Apart from making a person feel miserable, shortness of breath also undermines the body’s vital functions.
 The elderly who suffer from moderate to severe shortness of breath are more likely to die from cardiovascular or lung disease.

 With all of this going on, it’s not a surprise that people with hyperkyphosis die earlier than their peers.
 Studies have shown that older men and women with a forward-hunched posture have higher death rates; in one study, they had a 44 percent greater rate of mortality.